java-json-tools/json-patch/README.md

 **Note the "L" in "LGPL".
 LGPL AND GPL ARE QUITE DIFFERENT!**

+## Fork

+This library was forked from the original repository(https://github.com/java-json-tools/json-patch) by gravity9 to maintain and extend it as the original library is no longer supported.

 ## What this is

 This is an implementation of [RFC 6902 (JSON Patch)](http://tools.ietf.org/html/rfc6902) and [RFC